UDC-GAC/smusket/README.md

 If you use **SMusket** in your research, please cite our work using the following reference:

 > Roberto R. Expósito, Jorge González-Domínguez, Juan Touriño.
 [SMusket: Spark-based DNA error correction on distributed-memory systems](https://doi.org/10.1016/j.future.2019.10.038).
-Future Generation Computer Systems (In press).
+Future Generation Computer Systems 111: 698-713 (2020).

 ## Getting Started